Evri international FAQs

 The sender and recipient can get the latest updates on where the parcel is and how close it is to reaching its destination.
 Simply visit our tracking page and enter your tracking number.

-To find your tracking number, please log into your Evri account and select ‘Order History’ for more details.
+To find your tracking number, please log in to your Evri account and select ‘Order History’ for more details.
 You can also find your tracking number in your confirmation email.

 The recipient will also receive regular tracking updates via email, including notifications when the parcel has left the UK and when it has arrived in the destination country.
 Once a parcel has been delivered, the tracking page will be updated to confirm its ‘delivered’ status for the sender and recipient.